Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Large Language Models (LLMs)

 The work LLMScenario~\cite{chang2024llmscenario} focuses on safety-critical scenario generation based on the HighD dataset~\cite{Krajewski2018highd} with GPT-4.
-They use ICL, incorporating bad examples, which are evaluated based on reality and rarity, to guide the generation.
-Using CoT and SC prompting, the framework of~\cite{chang2022metascenario} generates safety-critical trajectories step-by-step in MetaScenario.
-ChatScene~\cite{zhang2024chatscene} uses GPT-4 with RAG to translate textual safety-critical descriptions into the \gls{dsl} like Scenic~\cite{fremont2019scenic} for CARLA~\cite{dosovitskiy2017carla}, focusing on complex urban environments.
-ChatScene's retrieval database is constructed using Sentence T5 embeddings, which map sub-components (e.g., behaviors and geometry) to code snippets.
-Then these code snippets are assembled into Scenic scripts, which could be simulated in CARLA.
-Building on structured generation, Aasi et al.~\cite{aasi2024generating} propose a multi-agent pipeline that constructs a branching tree of OOD scenarios using CoT prompting.
+They use \gls{icl}, incorporating critical examples, which are evaluated based on reality and rarity, to guide the generation.
+Using \gls{cot} and \gls{sc} prompting, the framework generates safety-critical trajectories step-by-step in MetaScenario~\cite{chang2022metascenario}.
+ChatScene~\cite{zhang2024chatscene} uses GPT-4 with \gls{rag} to translate textual safety-critical descriptions into \gls{dsl} scripts such as Scenic~\cite{fremont2019scenic} for CARLA~\cite{dosovitskiy2017carla}.
+Its retrieval database is built using Sentence-T5 embeddings that map behaviors and geometric patterns to code snippets.
+These snippets are then retrieved through \gls{rag} and assembled into complete Scenic scripts.
+Building on structured generation, Aasi et al.~\cite{aasi2024generating} propose a multi-agent pipeline that constructs a branching tree of \gls{ood} scenarios using \gls{cot} prompting.
 Their Augmenter-LLM, based on GPT-4o, translates descriptions into CARLA scene configurations, which contain maps, weather, objects, and behaviors via API calls.
-A VLM then classifies the simulated scenes by OOD type.
+A \gls{vlm} then classifies the simulated scenes by \gls{ood} type to identify the safety-critical scenarios.

 The methods discussed above operate open loop.
 In contrast, Mei et al.~\cite{mei2025seeking} focus on online interactive scenario generation using Waymo Open Motion Dataset~\cite{ettinger2021large}.
 Their retrieval-augmented framework uses DeepSeek-V3 and DeepSeek-R1 to infer risky behaviors of a vehicle in real time and synthesize adversarial trajectories for it to collide with the ego vehicle.
 A memory module stores and retrieves intent–planner pairs, allowing continuous refinement and adaptation of the generated scenarios.